History and Background of Hospice Prince Edward

 - The shift of the location of care from the hospital to the home.

-The original organization, called Cope, was formed in 1989 by Mr. Mark Davis with a group of interested individuals, and incorporated in March 1990.
+The original organization, called Cope, was formed in 1989 by Mr. Mark Davis with a group of interested individuals, including Donna Joyce and others, and incorporated in March 1990.
 Cope applied for, and was granted, status as a registered charitable organization.